ibbis-screening/common-mechanism/README.md

     databases/nr_dmnd (~276 Gb)
     databases/nr_blast (~375 Gb)   (optional)
     databases/nt_blast (~280 Gb)
-    databases/benign_db (~2.2 Gb)
+    databases/benign_db (~350 Mb)
     databases/biorisk_db (~1.0 Gb)
     databases/nodes.dmp (~100 Mb)
     databases/names.dmp (~200 Mb)

 ## Benign and Biorisk Databases
-To download the benign_db files, please contact Nicole Wheeler (n.wheeler@bham.ac.uk) and she will send you a download link.
+The benign_db database can be downloaded [here](https://bham-my.sharepoint.com/personal/n_wheeler_bham_ac_uk/_layouts/15/guestaccess.aspx?share=EixvesiY0ylNlUWP6-KxR1sBFruv5mRBbWIdTharAR2xgA&e=gywBC9).

-The biorisk_db files can be downloaded here: https://19ec3326-010b-48cf-a51c-14fe19940f13.godaddysites.com - please make sure the files are downloaded to the right folder, so the Common Mechanism can find them.
+The biorisk_db files can be downloaded [here](http://biodata.digital/) - please make sure the files are downloaded to the right folder, so the Common Mechanism can find them.

+Any HMM database needs to be formatted with hmmpress before it can be used.

 ## BLAST Database
 The Common Mechanism requires the BLAST nt database.
 The files for the BLAST nt database are located at https://ftp.ncbi.nlm.nih.gov/blast/db/.
 Users can download the BLAST database (including 700+ files) within the `nt_blast/` folder by using the following command: